aiphilos/docs/dev/plugin_dev.rst

         ]
     }

- In this example custom_prop could mean different things.
+Here *custom_prop* could mean several things.
 It could be a price, a rating or even a measurement.

  By setting a scheme you can make sure that your data is interpreted as expected.
-E. G. Making sure that prices or ratings are used to order items by price or rating, when needed.
-That manufacturers are recognized as such and that gtins or the frequency of an item bein ordered are taken into account when searching with aiPhilos
+Depending on the search query this could mean that that prices or ratings are used to order items appropriately, that manufacturers are recognized as such and that gtins or that the frequency of an item being ordered is being taken into account when searching with aiPhilos

- To set a scheme you will need to send a **POST**-request against our scheme-endpoint.
+ To set a scheme you will need to send a **POST-Request** against our scheme-endpoint.

  The url of the endpoint is:

  .. literalinclude:: ../shared/endpoints/PUT_scheme.txt

- as before, **replace {language} with 'de'** (without the quotes) and **{db} with the name of the database that you created earlier**.
+ as before, **replace {language} with 'de'(without the quotes) and {db} with the name of the database that you created earlier**.

  Again, the payload needs to be sent in json format, similar to this example: